GiacomoPope/giacomopope.github.io/m0lecon2022/readme.md

 \tilde{e}(G_B, H_B) = e(P_A, Q_A)^{3^b}
 $$

-This gives us the perfect test for when we have found the correct guess $x$, as the above equality will only hold when $x = \textsf{val}$.
+This gives us the perfect test for when we have found the correct guess $x$, as the above equality will only hold when $x = v$.
 We then solve the challenge with a short loop in Sage

 ```python
 bytes_found = []